ScottWe/solidity-1/tutorials/5_client_data.md

 model are conceptual, this equates to initializing a new neighbourhood.
 We know that distinguished clients are shared between all neighbourhoods, so this reduces to selecting new values for all representative vertices.
-We make this selection in accordance with the compositional invariant.
+We make this selection in accordance with the candidate predicate.

-First, let's make the compositional invariant concrete.
-By definition, the compositional invariant is a predicate over process configurations.
+First, let's make the encode the predicate in the model.
+By definition, the predicate over process configurations.
 Therefore, we add the following definition to `cmodel.c`:

 ```cpp
 // The `True` compositional invariant.